 Now for your main device.
 This device should be rooted.
 I know the arguments people have about rooted/ not rooted etc. Claiming not rooted phones are not secure and all you need is a vpn.
 Bullshit.
 Lets say you have an un-rooted phone.
 Now you have a VPN and all service goes thru the VPN to “newyork-server”.
 That seems great huh?
 Not really.
 You send your emails to a source.
 The email server registers an IP address coming from “newyork-server”.
 Now "newyork-server claims it doesnt keep logs (no one can say for sure unless they are running the server, some places by law keep logs for X amount of days.)

 Now “newyork-server” got your traffic going to say protonmail. it cant read it, but can see you access it.
 Now at the same time, it also saw traffic from your banking app.
-Other logins for apps etc. All the backdoor traffic no one sees but an unrooted device will ALWAYS send.
+Other logins for apps etc. All the backdoor traffic no one sees but an unrooted device will ALWAYS let you capture the data.
 Even if you block network content or have a disabled app.

 Facebook bloatware has an average 4 different applications working behind the scenes.
 While you dont give access to facebook and have the main app disabled, the other apps are still working and collecting data.
 This is why its so important for Facebook and companies to pay phone companies to package the apps in the phone.